CartoDB/documentation/app/content/carto-user-manual/tutorials/find-the-best-place-to-create-a-store-near-the-customers.md

     ![Map widgets first widget](/img/cloud-native-workspace/tutorials/tutorial5_map_first_widget.png)

-13. Let’s also add a tooltip to the points based on the cluster number.
+13. Let's also add a tooltip to the points based on the cluster number.

     ![Map tooltip new tooltip](/img/cloud-native-workspace/tutorials/tutorial5_map_tooltip.png)

 14. We can change our basemap.
-Go to Basemaps tab and select “Dark Matter” from CARTO.
+Go to Basemaps tab and select “Dark matter” from CARTO.

     ![Map basemap](/img/cloud-native-workspace/tutorials/tutorial5_map_basemap.png)

 15. We are now going to create another layer.
-In order to do that, back to *Layers* tab and click again on "Add source from”, *Customer Query (SQL)* and “Type your own query” from your `CARTO Data Warehouse` connection.
+In order to do that, go back to *Layers* tab and click again on "Add source from”, *Custom Query (SQL)* and “Type your own query” from your `CARTO Data Warehouse` connection.
 Finally click on *Add source*.

     ![Add source custom query](/img/cloud-native-workspace/tutorials/tutorial5_add_source_custom_query_second.png)